LlamaTheDark/NOTES_fall_sem_2021/A HTG 100/notes.md

 3. Publicity
 	* The laws should be publicly known and certain.
 People should know what the law is and know that it will be enforced.
 There should be a fairly standard punishment for violation.
 4. Due Process
-	* THe legal process must be applied impartially.
+	* The legal process must be applied impartially.
 Justice must not be prejudiced for or against anyone.
 	* More about how the law is *enforced* (vs **Generality**).
 	* Most common example is the lack of a fair trial.
 5. Consent